Licel-GmbH/Licel_TCPIP_Python/docs/source/examples/mpush/mpush_src.rst

 **mpush source documentation**
 ================================

-in what follow we will describe section by section the mpush example.
+In what follow we will describe section by section the mpush example.

 1. import modules
 ------------------